p4lang/ntf/README.md

 ## Build and test

-NTF currently supports two different ways of building and running p4 switch: first is to run PTF (Packet Test Framework) test on BMv2.
+NTF currently supports two different ways of building and running p4 switch.

 #### Build and run PTF tests
-We have provided a script that will help you build and compile the switch to run ptf tests.
+The first is to run PTF (Packet Test Framework) test on BMv2 switch running on the same host machine.
+We provide a script that will help you build and compile the switch to run ptf tests.

 ```sh
 cd ntf/bmv2
 ./run_build_for_ptf.sh
 ```

-Once everything has compiled, you can run the tests for switch.p4 (Make sure that you have all the necessary veth pairs setup by running [tools/veth_setup.sh]).
+Once everything has compiled via the script, you can run the tests for switch.p4 (make sure that you have all the necessary veth pairs setup by running [tools/veth_setup.sh]).
 Execute each of the sudo commands below in three separate terminals.

 ```sh
 # in all three terminals